 - Negative thought patterns and self-talk.

 - Coping strategies to manage stress and resist substances.

-If you or a loved one is struggling with addiction, finding the right treatment is an important first step to making positive changes in your life.
+If you or a loved one is struggling with addiction, finding the right treatment is an important first step towards making positive changes in your life.
 American Addiction Centers (AAC) is here to help.
-Our caring admissions navigators are available 24/7 at 1-888-744-0069 to discuss treatment options, help you verify your benefits so you can get the help you need.
+Our caring admissions navigators are available free of charge 24/7 to talk on our hotline.
+You can contact us at to discuss treatment options or verify your benefits so that you can get the help you need.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.